defenseunicorns/delivery-aws-iac/examples/complete-self-managed-nodegroup/README.md

 sshuttle --dns -vr ec2-user@$BASTION_INSTANCE_ID 10.200.0.0/16
 ```

-Navigate back to the terminal in the complete-self-managed-nodegroups directory and Provision the EKS Cluster
+Navigate back to the terminal in the complete-complete-self-managed-nodegroup directory and Provision the EKS Cluster

 ```sh
 terraform apply -var-file ../../../terraform.tfvars